 So, if 51% of people decide you’re not entitled to any of your paycheck, then you’re not?
-If property rights really are decided through representative government, that would be fair play.

 In what area of life do 90% of Americans have the same standard of living that they did 40 years ago?